Check out our White Paper Series!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.

-The termination of a contract just before their monitoring went online created a serious situation at Lancaster county dispatch.
+The termination of a contract just before their monitoring went online created a serious situation at Lancaster County dispatch.
+This posed a significant challenge for public safety agencies that rely on uninterrupted communication for their operations.

 For assistance, he contacted DPS Telecom, the manufacturer of NetGuardian remotes.
 "I spent some time talking to DPS Sales, and they sent me two training DVDs and pointed me in the right direction," he recalled.
 "They got me set up with an account on DpsTele.com and I was able to download information and MIBs for the NetGuardian boxes that we have."